Large Cap Value Q2 2023

 - Rates of return are expressed in U.S. dollars.
 Portfolios are valued monthly on a trade date basis.
 Portfolio returns reflect the reinvestment of dividend and interest income.

 - Performance returns are presented both gross and net of fees.
 Gross of fee returns do not reflect the deduction of investment advisory fees.
 Individual client returns will be reduced by investment advisory fees and other expenses that it may incur in the management of its investment advisory account.
 Investment advisory fees are described in Part 2A of Form ADV.
 On an exception basis, the actual fee charged may depend on the asset size, client location and type of portfolio.

 - The dispersion is measured using an asset weighted standard deviation of portfolio gross returns represented within the Composite for the full year.
-For those annual periods with less than five portfolios included for the entire year, dispersion is not presented as it is not considered to be meaningful.

 - A list of composite descriptions is available upon request.
 Policies for valuing investments, calculating performance, and preparing GIPS Reports are also available upon request.

 - For comparison purposes, each index is fully invested and includes the reinvestment of income.
 The returns for each index do not include any transaction costs, management fees or other costs.